-The question of whether to build or buy a software application is a baffling one.
-Companies which are small and new usually start with standard off-the-shelf products which are either free or come with a low monthly or annual cost.
-As the company grows it starts crying for tools that can cater to larger customer base, provide more functionalities like, deep analytics, automation, and management of processes.
-Most of the organizations which are not big MNCs lack on a clear idea on software selection process, often and almost always it takes experience of years on choosing the right software that fulfil all current and future requirements.
+The question of whether to build or buy a enterprise software is a baffling one.
+Companies which are small and new usually start with standard off-the-shelf products.
+Which are either free or come with a low monthly/ annual cost.
+As the company grows it starts crying for tools that can cater to larger customer base.
+Companies will start looking for platforms that provide more functionalities like, deep analytics, automation, and management of processes.
+Most of the organizations that are not big MNCs mostly lack on a clear idea on software selection process.
+It takes years of experience on choosing the right software that will fulfill all current and future requirements.

-The question of build vs buy is faced by most organisations and institutions at some point of time, this challenge requires a high level of rational analysis.
-Often the answer is arrived at based on emotional drivers giving less weightage to hard data.
-When faced with this indecisiveness, to buy an existing off-the-shelf product seems like a safer bet.
-The cost of these canned products are lesser compared to building a new software from scratch or outsourcing it to a development shop, they provide with the required functionalities and save a lot of time and money.
-Customised products on the other hand may cost higher and may not be available on time for the ongoing project.
+The question of build vs buy is faced by most organisations and institutions at some point of time.
+This challenge also requires a high level of rational analysis.
+Often the answer is arrived based on emotional drivers, giving less weight-age to hard data.
+Buying an existing off-the-shelf product seems like a safer bet when faced with this indecisiveness.
+The cost of these canned products are also lesser compared to building a new software from scratch or outsourcing it to an agency.
+Agencies provide the required functionalities and also save a lot of time and money.
+Customized products on the other hand, cost higher and also may not be available on time for the ongoing project.

 The foremost step is to create a list of all the features your new tool ought to have, it should cover all the current and future expectations.
-It’s highly unlikely that a software will fulfil all of your expectations, however it is imperative to have a list and rank them on priorities.
-Requirement analysis itself is not a simple task as there is always unknown features whose absence might become an obstacle for an allround functioning of the tool in near future.
-Feedbacks from customers and employees will throw up some light on the features whose existence will make your tool a robust and comprehensive one.
-Another clever thing to do is to peep into your competitors solutions and do some reverse engineering, that is to extensively scan it to get enlightened on the features which would benefit your business model.
+It’s highly unlikely that a software will fulfill all of your expectations.
+However it is imperative to have a list and rank them on priorities.
+Requirement analysis is not a simple task, there is always unknown features whose absence might become an obstacle for an all-round functioning of the tool in future.
+Feedback’s from customers and employees will throw some light on the features.
+This will make the tool robust and comprehensive.
+Peep into your competitors solutions and do some reverse engineering, this is another clever thing to do.
+Extensively scan it and get enlightened on the features which would benefit the business model.

 Time And Cost

 When you’ve got a list of all the features your software needs to have, it gives you an idea of how much time and resources it takes to build one.
-If your organization has enough IT talent to spare for the project and you can wait so long for the tool to be developed from scratch, and if the expected outcome from the tool justifies every effort that goes into making it, the decision sways towards in-house development.
-Off-the-shelf products come low cost and are readily available, but a careful analysis needs to be made if it satisfies all the requirements, a 70% satisfaction should sway the decision towards buying a readymade.
+If your organization has enough IT talent to spare, and you can wait long for the tool to be developed from scratch, and if the expected outcome justifies every effort that goes into its making, the decision sways towards in-house development.
+Off-the-shelf products come low cost and are readily available.
+But a careful analysis needs to be made if it satisfies all the requirements.
+70% of satisfaction should sway the decision towards buying a ready-made software.

-The hard decision of whether to build or buy a software solution is arrived at with careful analysis of all the aspects.
-The bottomline is that if a standard existing product satisfies most of the requirements and the scope of your project is largely covered by it, it doesn’t make sense to invest big money and time to build a custom software.
+The hard decision of whether to build or buy a software solution is arrived at, with a careful analysis of all the aspects.
+The bottom-line is that if a standard existing product satisfies most of the requirements and the scope of your project is largely covered by it.
+Investing big money and time to build a custom enterprise software doesn’t make sense.
 But what if even after rigorous analysis, down the line new requirements crop up?

 5 Factors to Consider when Choosing The eLearning Technology Partner for Your Organization